Treat Your Dupuytren’s Disease at KSF Orthopaedic Center

 Similarly, this rare condition can occur in the soles of the feet.
 If you think you are experiencing this in either of your hands or feet, we encourage you to reach out to our skilled team for professional help.
 Our staff has ample experience dealing with Dupuytren’s Disease and can deliver treatment options to improve your condition significantly.

 What are the Causes of Dupuytren’s Disease?

 The cause of Dupuytren’s Disease is often unknown, and no permanent cure has yet to be discovered.
-Some studies suggest that this condition is hereditary, though more research must be concluded in the future to give patients a sure answer.
+Some studies suggest that this condition is hereditary.
+However, in the future, more research is needed to give patients a sure answer.
 Some of the things we do know about this condition are:

 - It is more common in people with Northern European ancestors.

 - It occurs more often in men and people over the age of 40.